russellf9/webstorm-presentation/README.md

 **Clipboard** - way better than using simple Cut and Paste

 Will store any number of items.
-Copy item (use the expand selection)
+Copy item (use the expand selection) then `⌘C`

+`⇧⌘ V` - Then select the number to paste item

 **Git**

 1. Open Source Control - `⌘9`
 1. Select the files or file to commit
-1. `⌃V`
+1. `⌘K`
-1. Select 2 to commit file
 1. Use tab to focus on the commit button
 1. Push - `⇧⌘K`

-`⇧⌘ V` - Then select the number to paste item
+1.

 ### Modify Webstorm Settings